loov/goda/README.md

 goda list github.com/loov/goda/... @ - golang.org/x/tools/... $
 ```

-## Why not use `go list` instead of `goda list`
+## How it differs from `go list` or `go mod`

-For basic usage `go list` is quite nice, however when you want to do more complicated queries then things become difficult quite fast.
-You end up needing scripts that do the heavy lifting and making them cross-platform is another issue.

-However, `go list` is more tightly integrated with `go` itself, so it can answer more in-depth queries.
+`go list` and `go mod` are tightly integrated with Go and can answer simple queries with compatibility.
+It also serves as good building blocks for other tools.

+`goda` is intended for more complicated queries and analysis.
+Some of the features can be reproduced by format flags and scripts, however this is an extra step when you want to quickly figure out different parts.

+Of course, it should go without saying, they can be used together.